wweitzel/top90-backend/README.md

 # top90-backend

-Top90 is a website that populates with soccer goals in real time as they happen around the world
+top90 is a website that populates with soccer goals in real time as they happen around the world.

 https://top90.io